 - Use for: Granite, marble, slate, and travertine tile work well for walls or for flooring where moisture is not of concern.

 - Sizes: From 6"x6" upward.
 Larger size natural stone tiles can make a room look magisterial.

 - Pay attention to: By definition, the natural stone tile will have rectified edges (this means that the edges are cut).
 Ceramic tile can be rectified or non-rectified.

 - Use for: This unglazed tile is used for flooring, inside or outside.
 With a COF of .8 and greater, quarry tile provides excellent slip resistance.

 - Sizes: Usually from 3"x3" to 12"x12".

 - Pay attention to: Not all quarry tile is brick-red.
 While red is the most popular color, you will also find this tile in tan and gray.
-Due to the difficulty in cleaning quarry tile, we recommend darker colors.
+Due to the difficulty in cleaning quarry tile, darker colors are recommend for home flooring.
 If you choose to install lighter colors, sealing the surface will aid in cleanup.

 - Use for: Pressed clay or concrete tiles suitable for exterior walkways, floors, pool decking, pool linings, and patios.
 Interior residential use not recommended unless for high-traffic areas where aesthetics are not of great concern, such as mudrooms, furnace rooms, work areas, etc.